Faq’s

 As soon as a week, but usually three to four weeks after the deposit is made.
 It will take you some time to gather pictures and fill out the questionnaires that allow us to prepare, so the gap between signing up and filming works great for everyone.
 We have booked films out almost a year, and in special circumstances, we’ve booked for the next day.
 If there are medical or travel necessities, we can be very flexible with scheduling, just let your coordinator know.

 Absolutely.
 While we are based in Houston, Texas, we’ve traveled all over the country filming amazing stories from remarkable people.
-Naturally, there are travel costs associated, but the charges are nominal.
-We fly coach and use discounts to keep the cost down.
+Naturally, there are travel costs associated.
+We do our best to keep the cost down.
 There is a map on the About Us page that shows some of the places we’ve been.
 We also have passports, so the world is the limit!

 There are two types of research we do preparing for the interview.
 First, we research what is going on in the world around them when they were there.
 So, if they grew up in Houston in the 60s, we are going to know to ask about Hurricane Carla since that event had a great impact on everyone in Houston at the time.
 There are version of Carla that affect every community and we need to know about them.
 Second, we need to make sure we know about specific details provided in the questionnaire.
 If dad was a lineman working for the Pacific Railways, we need to make sure the producer has a basic understanding of what a railroad lineman’s job it like.
 Once the questionnaire is filled out, there is usually an email exchange drilling down on some additional details.

-Your welcome kit will have a full breakdown of what we are looking for.
-But basically, we want a hundred pictures from through the subject’s life.
+We send you a “wish list” of the pictures we hope you have.
+But basically, we want pictures from throughout the subject’s life.
 Ideally, most are from childhood and before…their parents and grandparents.
 But every family is different.

 For most films, we scan them on the day of the shoot.
 We scan physical pictures or copy digital pictures to our computer.
 You can also email pictures to us or we can provide a digital locker for you to upload them.

 The average time from contacting us until everything is completed is 12 weeks.
 Each family is in control of a few of the steps within the process.
 From the initial consultation to deciding to move forward varies.
 Once we receive the deposit, we send prospective filming dates, generally within 3-5 weeks out.
-Once we film, we will send a “finished” version of the film.
+After filming, editing takes 5 weeks.
+Then we will send a “finished” version of the film.
 We have an online tool that allows you to identify misspellings or mislabeled photos and ultimately give us a “thumbs up.”
 After that, we need one more week to put the finishing touches and corrections from you, then it’s done.

 Production